EhomeBurning/Data-Structure-Algorithms/Data Structure/README.md

 Array
 Stack
 Queue
 LInkedList

 Tree
 Heap
 Graph
 Hash Table

+**basic operations** provided by the data structure, which operations are efficient and which are not. what **use case** we can utilize kind of data structure.

 # Queue
 * FIFO: First in first out